 What does my Safari Adventure include?

-Our safaris include national park entrance fees, skilled driver guide, ground transportation in equipped 4×4 safari vehicles with pop-up-top for game viewing, wildlife lodge and/ or luxury mobile-camp tented accommodations based on double sharing and full-board (meaning all scheduled meals).
-A single supplement fee is available for those travelling alone or unable to be paired.
-Additional costs can include entrance fees to Olduvai Gorge and Maasai village tours, additional services such as balloon rides, walking safaris, etc. as well as bottled beverages and alcohol.
+Our safaris include national park entrance fees, skilled guides and drivers, ground transportation in fully equipped 4×4 safari vehicles with pop-up-tops for game viewing, double sharing accommodations in wildlife lodges and/ or luxury mobile tent camps, and all scheduled meals.
+Individual lodgings are available for an additional fee for those travelling alone or who are unable to be paired.
+Additional expenses may include entrance fees to the Olduvai Gorge and Maasai village tours, balloon rides, walking safaris, and other supplemental activities, as well as bottled beverages and alcohol and non-scheduled meals.

 What wildlife will I see on my Safari Adventure?